 - Lastly, the type of transcription required also plays a role.
 Specific instructions like true verbatim (when everything, in other words, every laugh, sneeze, or pause, needs to be transcribed exactly) and timestamps call for more work which also means more time.

 In short, if there are more of these factors that the transcriber needs to consider, the transcription will take longer to complete.

-Depending on the quality of the recording, the topic and the number of speakers, it can cost anything between $2-10 per minute of audio recording.
+Depending on the quality of the recording, the topic, and the number of speakers, it can cost anything between $2-10 per minute of audio recording.

 The majority of professional transcribers will charge less for something such as a podcast.
 That kind of content usually does not have as many speakers and is recorded with professional recording equipment.

-Factors like the typing speed in words per minute, the transcriptionist’s experience, specific requirements for the transcription and the quality of the audio file can all play a significant role.
+Factors like the typing speed in words per minute, the transcriptionist’s experience, specific requirements for the transcription, and the quality of the audio file can all play a significant role.

 Though, even when you have a high-quality 60-minute audio recording with only two speakers discussing an easy-to-understand topic without industry-specific terms, it can take about two to four hours to complete.

 Therefore, to complete transcription faster you can make use of automation tools and software, like Audext, that can complete the bulk of the work for you automatically in just a couple of minutes.